Entropy production in communication channels

-\cref{fig:results} shows results of analyzing how the thermodynamic cost of copying co-varies with the channel capacity when we adjust the amount of noise in the channel.
-We restrict attention to the case when the system is out of equilibrium.
-There are many different processes that could keep a system away from equilibrium.
-Here, in order to minimize the number of modeling assumptions, we consider the case where the stationary state is out of equilibrium due to the presence of two thermal reservoirs at different temperatures ($N = 2$).
+\cref{fig:results} shows results of analyzing how the thermodynamic cost varies with the channel capacity when we adjust the amount of noise in the channel.
+We restrict attention to the case when the system is out of equilibrium due to the presence of two thermal reservoirs at different temperatures ($N = 2$).
 To adjust the noise level in the channel, we sweep the temperature of one reservoir $T_1$ while holding fixed the temperature of the other at $T_2$.
 We find that $\lr{\dot{\sigma}_B}$ as a function of $C$ is convex with a single global minimum that occurs at a positive value of the channel capacity.
 In particular, this means that the thermodynamic cost is not a monotonic function of the channel capacity.
 We prove this convex, non-monotonic relationship in the limit of low signaling rate (Materials and Methods).

-Note that for energy switching, communication is possible even if the system is in contact with a single thermal reservoir.
-For a single reservoir at temperature $T$, the system operates out of equilibrium only during the transient relaxation dynamics that follows a change in the input.
-We show that when the waiting times between successive inputs are long compared to the relaxation timescale of the system, three results hold for arbitrary $L$ (Materials and Methods): i) the EP rate does increase monotonically with the channel capacity, ii) the EP rate is a convex function of the channel capacity for capacities larger than a threshold value which for large $L$ is $\log(L)/2$, i.e., half of the maximum capacity, and iii) the EP rate diverges as the channel capacity approaches its maximum value $\ln L$, with $d \dot\sigma/dC \propto 1/(\ln L-C)$ and $d^2 \dot\sigma/dC^2 \propto 1/(\ln L-C)^2$.